siddiiiq/local-repo/README.md

-#this is how ive been learning git and git hub here
+#this is how ive been learning git and git hub here hekkko